Anal Cancer: Staging and Treatment

 Surgery

 Surgery is not often used to treat anal cancer.
-It may be used in an early stage, superficial cancer.
-This may be called perianal cancer.
+It may be used in an early stage, superficial cancer, also called perianal cancer.
 The surgery to remove the tumor is called a local excision.

-If you have advanced anal cancer or cancer that has returned after treatment or has not responded to treatment, your provider may recommend an abdominal perineal resection (APR).
+If you have advanced anal cancer or cancer that has come back after treatment or has not responded to treatment, your provider may recommend an abdominal perineal resection (APR).
 In this surgery, the anus is cut, including the anal muscles, and a permanent colostomy to collect stool is placed.

 Clinical Trials